benedictjones/EiM_MaterialProxy/README.md

 ### Packages
 To run the model/code in this repository please set up the correct environment in one of two ways:

-1. Install the provided conda environment called **eim_env.yml** (for windows).
+1. Install the provided conda environment called **eim_env.yml** (for windows only).
 This can also be accessed on https://anaconda.org/benedictjones/eim_env .
 To install the environment, open a terminal in the root folder and run:
 ```conda env create -f eim_env.yml -n eim_env```
  To check the enviroment has installed correctly run: